 The Student Records and Financial Services Office at Alfred State continually monitors our policies and procedures to improve our efficiency and service to student borrowers.
 We depend on our lender partners to support us in this endeavor by keeping us apprised of market changes and providing training on new regulations.
 We expect our lenders to be flexible and able to respond quickly to accommodate changes or provide required information.

 No lender will knowingly misrepresent themselves or their institution's terms, conditions, or benefits.
 There is a mutual expectation between the lender and Alfred State that neither party will solicit for individual gain.

 Do I have to select a lender from the Preferred Lender List?

-You should also be aware that many credit unions, small banks, and “start up” lenders do not possess the technology to process their loans in an electronic format.
-If you submit a paper loan application, processing can take four to six weeks; compared to two to three days for an electronic loan application.
-They also may not have the capacity to send your loan proceeds via Electronic Funds Transfer (EFT) which will significantly delay receipt of your money.
+Many credit unions, small banks, and “start up” lenders do not have the technology in place to process their loans in an electronic format.
+It can take four to six weeks to process a paper loan application; compared to two to three days for an electronic loan application.
+They also may not have the capacity to send your loan via Electronic Funds Transfer (EFT) which will delay receipt of your funds.

 The lenders included on our list are provided as an example of what is available.
 Please do your own research to ensure that you select the private loan that best meets your needs.